SwiftKickMobile/SwiftMessages/README.md

 var config = SwiftMessages.Config()

 // Slide up from the bottom.
-config.presentationStyle = .Bottom
+config.presentationStyle = .bottom

 // Display in a window at the specified window level: UIWindowLevelStatusBar
-// displays over the status bar while UIWindowLevelNormal displays under. config.presentationContext = .Window(windowLevel: UIWindowLevelStatusBar)
+// displays over the status bar while UIWindowLevelNormal displays under. config.presentationContext = .window(windowLevel: UIWindowLevelStatusBar)

-// Disable the default auto-hiding behavior. config.duration = .Forever
+// Disable the default auto-hiding behavior. config.duration = .forever

 // Dim the background like a popover view.
-Hide when the background is tapped. config.dimMode = .Gray(interactive: true)
+Hide when the background is tapped. config.dimMode = .gray(interactive: true)

 // Disable the interactive pan-to-hide gesture. config.interactiveHide = false

-// Specify a status bar style to if the message is displayed directly under the status bar. config.preferredStatusBarStyle = .LightContent
+// Specify a status bar style to if the message is displayed directly under the status bar. config.preferredStatusBarStyle = .lightContent

 // Specify one or more event listeners to respond to show and hide events. config.eventListeners.append() { event in